 Sing to him a new song, chant beautifully to him in jubilation.

-For the word of the Lord is true and all his works are done in faith.
+For the word of the Lord is true and all his works are faithful.

 He loves mercy and justice, the earth is filled with the Lord’s mercy.

-By the word of the Lord were the heavens made firm, all their hosts by the breath of his mouth.
+By the word of the Lord the heavens were established, all their hosts by the breath of his mouth.

-He gathers the waters of the sea as in a wineskin, he lays up the abyss in his storehouses.
+He gathers the waters of the sea as in a wineskin, he lays up the abysses in his storehouses.

 Let all the earth fear the Lord, let all the inhabitants of the world be shaken by him.

-For he spoke and they came into being, he commanded and they were created.
+For he spoke and they came to be; he commanded and they were created.

-The Lord scatters the counsels of nations, he makes men’s thoughts become as nothing, he brings to naught the counsels of kings.
+The Lord scatters the counsels of nations, he brings to naught the thoughts of men and the counsels of kings.

-The counsel of the Lord stands forever, the thoughts of his heart unto all generations.
+But the counsel of the Lord stands forever, the thoughts of his heart unto all generations.

 Blessed is the nation whose God is the Lord, the people he has chosen as his inheritance.